huaweicloud/terraform-provider-huaweicloud/website/docs/r/compute_instance_v2.html.markdown

 The `scheduler_hints` block supports:

 * `group` - (Optional) A UUID of a Server Group.
 The instance will be placed into that group.

-* `different_host` - (Optional) A list of instance UUIDs.
-The instance will be scheduled on a different host than all other instances.

-* `same_host` - (Optional) A list of instance UUIDs.
-The instance will be scheduled on the same host of those specified.

-* `query` - (Optional) A conditional query that a compute node must pass in order to host an instance.

-* `target_cell` - (Optional) The name of a cell to host the instance.

-* `build_near_host_ip` - (Optional) An IP Address in CIDR form.
-The instance will be placed on a compute node that is in the same subnet.

 * `tenancy` - (Optional) The tenancy specifies whether the ECS is to be created on a Dedicated Host (DeH) or in a shared pool.

 * `deh_id` - (Optional) The ID of DeH.
 This parameter takes effect only when the value of tenancy is dedicated.

 ## Attributes Reference